Junior Forward has 14 Blocks in Wyoming's Last Three Games

 As a junior, Washington averaged 14.5 points, three assists and 2.1 steals per game while pacing the Wildcats to a 27-4 overall record.
 He notched seven games with more than 20 points, including a season-high 31 points in mid-February.
 Washington helped his team craft an 11-1 mark in conference play en route to a district title and an appearance in the state tournament semifinals.
 Along the way he was named the Most Valuable Offensive player in his district.

 Personal: The son of Thomas and Janet Washington, Trey was born on June 6, 1995, in Dallas, Texas.
 He is named after his father and grandfather.
 He has one brother, Aaron, and one sister, Jadyn.
-Trey is majoring in kinesiology and health promotion at Wyoming.
+Trey is majoring in criminal justice at Wyoming.
 He was also recruited by Central Michigan, Santa Clara and SMU.